Configure column-level security

 6. Repeat step 5 for all columns that require column-level security, then click Publish in the dataset header to save your edits.

-7. You can now create a workbook that leverages the dataset with column-level security.
+7. You can now create a workbook that uses the dataset with column-level security as a data source.
 When you share the workbook with applicable teams, the data is included or restricted based on each user's team assignments, user attributes, and corresponding dataset visibility configurations.

-This example demonstrates an implementation of column-level security.
+This example demonstrates an implementation of column-level security with a dataset, using a user attribute and teams.

-A Sigma organization has two teams: Team A and Team B. Members of Team A require access to the Domain column in an existing Customer dataset, while members of Team B need to be restricted from viewing that same data.
+A Sigma organization has two teams: Team A and Team B. Members of Team A require access to the Domain column in an existing dataset called Customer, while members of Team B need to be restricted from viewing that same data.

-To begin configuring the required data security, an admin first creates a Domain CLS user attribute.
-They assign the attribute value "0" to Team A (to include data) and the attribute value "2" to Team B (to restrict data).
+2. Assign the attribute value 0 to Team A (to access data) and the attribute value 2 to Team B (to restrict data).

 • When a members of Team A opens the workbook, Sigma displays all data in the Domain column.

-• When a member of Team B opens the workbook, Sigma obfuscates the data in the Domain column and displays "invalid query" in each row because the data is restricted for that user.
+• When a member of Team B opens the workbook, Sigma obfuscates the name of the Domain column, displaying Restricted instead.
+For each row in the column, the user sees "No access" because the data is restricted.